Nico69Lmao/osu-mania-replay-renderer/README.md

 ## Support the project

 If this renderer helps you make better osu!mania videos, you can support development with a small donation on [Ko-fi](https://ko-fi.com/nico69yaza).
 Every bit helps with testing, packaging, and living... you know.

+If you don't can't/want to support the project economically you can always leave a star!!!!!